 - Difficulty making eye contact

 - Problems in knowing what to say in certain situations

 - Difficulty showing emotions

-Children may also seem as though they struggle with a sense of humor.
+Children may also seem as though they struggle with a sense of humour.
 They might not seem to smile very often or laugh at jokes which can be distressing for a parent.

 There are also several other symptoms that may occur in children.
-Some behavioral problems might seem very strange to parents and relatives until they are explained properly.
+Some behavioural problems might seem very strange to parents and relatives until they are explained properly.